 The Articles of Association and affidavit of the president, secretary and treasurer were filed June 30, 1900 with the treasurer of the Territory of Hawaii.
 Alexander & Baldwin, Limited became a Hawaii corporation, with its principal office in Honolulu and with a branch office in San Francisco.
 All the partnership’s assets, valued at $1.5 million, were transferred to the new corporation.
 Bylaws were adopted, and nine days later, at a special meeting of stockholders, the Board of Directors that consisted of Joseph P. Cooke, Wallace M. Alexander, James B. Castle, Henry Baldwin and Samuel Alexander (five former partners of A&B agency) elected Henry Baldwin president of the new company.

 Shortly after, in 1904, Samuel Alexander passed away on one of his adventures.
 While hiking with his daughter to the edge of Victoria Falls, Africa, he was struck by a boulder.
 Seven years later, Baldwin passed away at the age of 68 from failing health.

-What started off as partnership between two young men, with the purchase of 12 acres in Maui for $110, has grown into a corporation with $1.4 billion in assets, including 88,000 acres of land.
+What started off as partnership between two young men, with the purchase of 12 acres in Maui for $110, has grown into a corporation with $2.3 billion in assets, including over 88,000 acres of land.
 After the passing of the founders, Alexander & Baldwin continued to expand their sugar operations by acquiring additional land, developing essential water resources and investing in shipping to bring supplies to Hawaii and transport sugar to the U.S. Mainland markets.
 These land and water resources, originally acquired for agricultural purposes, would eventually become the foundation of A&B’s strength and success today.